UK moves towards "three strikes" Internet policy

 "Those protests show that governments might find it politically unattractive to protect rights holders in too draconian a way," copyright specialist Adam Rendle of international law firm Taylor Wessing told Reuters.

-"There's much greater mobilization of the free Internet movement than there was 18 months ago."
+"There's much greater mobilisation of the free Internet movement than there was 18 months ago."

 BT and TalkTalk had argued that the British legislation -- which will entail costs, complexity and possible opposition from customers -- was incompatible with European law.